If you have ever visited London, you will know that it's one of the greatest cities for museums in the world.

-Something you won’t fail to notice after exploring the capital is that the city is dotted with many waterways including canals.
+After exploring the capital, you won't fail to notice that the city is dotted with many waterways, including canals.

-In fact, the UK was the first country to implement a nationwide canal system, and this pioneering and extensive transport system is why the country managed to become such a major player on the world stage during the Industrial Revolution.
+This pioneering and extensive transport system is why the country became such a significant player on the world stage during the Industrial Revolution.

-The museum itself in a fascinating Victorian ice warehouse where you can also learn about Britain’s ice trade.
+The museum itself is a fascinating Victorian ice warehouse where you can also learn about Britain's ice trade.

 David is a young(ish) guy from London who has been traveling the world for three years now.
 He reports on his big gay world adventure (think stories about trying to hit on local gay talent and how the humidity is messing with his hair) on That Gay Backpacker.
 Follow him on Facebook and Twitter for the latest updates.